OverlayPlugin/docs/faq/README.md

 ### Where are the log files saved?

 Go to Plugins > FFXIV Settings and look for the `Log file location`.
+Or, search for `%appdata%\Advanced Combat Tracker\FFXIVLogs` in your start menu.

+### Which OverlayPlugin fork am I supposed to use?

+The correct version of OverlayPlugin is the [one in the OverlayPlugin org](https://github.com/OverlayPlugin/OverlayPlugin).
+Neither the hibiyasleep nor ngld versions are currently maintained.

-### What is the difference between the ngld OverlayPlugin and hibiyasleep OverlayPlugin?
+### What is ACTWS and how does it related to OverlayPlugin?

-* hibiyasleep's OverlayPlugin hasn't been updated in 2 years and thus uses an older version of Chromium to render the overlays.
-That probably doesn't matter to you as a user but it means that overlays which work with the hibiyasleep version can't use more recent features like modern ES JavaScript syntax, new CSS features, etc.
-* ngld's OverlayPlugin uses a single download for both x64 and x86 downloads to make installation easier.
-* ngld's OverlayPlugin integrates most of ACTWebSocket's features making the latter redundant.
-* ngld's OverlayPlugin added cutscene detection which automatically hides overlays during them.
-This feature can be turned off in the plugin configuration if you don't want that.
-* ngld's OverlayPlugin allows you to assign the same hotkey to several overlays and doesn't require a restart for hotkeys to become active.
-* ngld's OverlayPlugin offers more data for overlays.
-* For details check the [release notes](https://github.com/ngld/OverlayPlugin/releases) since they contain the changes for each release.
+ACTWS was an older solution for exposing a WebSocket to transfer live data out of ACT.
+OverlayPlugin has since absorbed all of its functionality, making it obsolete.

 ### Where can I find any documentation on the log file?